elena-corio/digital-tissue/backend/README.md

 - **Calculate if needed**: If cache is empty, fetch latest Speckle version and calculate all metrics
 - **Start server**: Listen on `http://127.0.0.1:8000`

-The server runs with auto-reload enabled for development.
+The server runs with auto-reload enabled for development (uvicorn) or without (main.py).

 ### Testing